Bebe Rexha Stuns In Incredibly Low-Cut Jumpsuit

-Bebe Rexha has been doing paid partnerships for the clothing brand Bebe for a couple of months now and always looks stunning in the photoshoots.
+Bebe Rexha has been doing paid partnerships for clothing brand Bebe for a few months now and she always looks stunning in the photoshoots.

-For her latest Instagram upload, the “I Can’t Stop Drinking About You” hitmaker is wearing an incredible low-cut black long-sleeved jumpsuit that shows off her bare chest.
-Rexha accessorizes herself with dangling earrings and is sporting her blond hair down and straight.
+For her latest Instagram upload, the “I Can’t Stop Drinking About You” hitmaker is wearing an incredible low-cut, black, long-sleeved jumpsuit that shows off her bare chest.
+Rexha accessorizes herself with dangling earrings and sports her blond hair down and straight.
 She is staring directly at the camera lens with her fingers placed on the side of her head.

-In her caption, she added the hashtag “Love Yourself.”
+In her caption, she added the hashtag, “Love Yourself.”

 In the space of two hours, the post racked up more than 156,000 likes and over 850 comments, proving to be a hit with her fans.